tritant/ComfyUI_Custom_Switch/README.md

 ### Step 3: The Node Updates

-After tagging your nodes, reload the node.
+After tagging your nodes, click the scan button.
 The Orchestrator node with the ID `MODELS` will scan the graph, find the `SDXL` and `PONY` tags belonging to its group, and create the corresponding toggle switches.

 ### Multi-Group Usage